Files

 Both filename and media_type are optional at construction time.
 FennFlow resolves them:

-• If only media_type is given: filename is generated as the SHA-256 hash of the data, with the extension guessed from the media type.
+media_typeis given: filename is generated as the SHA-256 hash of the data, with the extension guessed from the media type. - If only

 A warning is logged if the file extension and media type do not agree.